-Swan Incoming: When autumn deepens and hear the cry of swans, it’s a sign of the winter in Japan.
-If they fly low enough and there are no other big noise, you can even hear the sound of flapping their strong and wide wings.
-We will see their ecology and 3 sites we can watch swans closely.
-It’s absolutely gorgeous sight to beheld and heard in winter of Japan.
+Swan Incoming: When autumn deepens and hears the cry of swans, it’s a sign of the winter in Japan.
+If they fly low enough and there is no other big noise, you can even hear the sound of flapping their strong and wide wings.
+We will see their ecology and 3 sites we can watch the swans closely.
+It’s an absolutely gorgeous sight to behold and heard in winter of Japan.

-Ww can hear their wings flipping like Bassa, bassa high in the sky.
+We can hear their wings flapping like Bassa, bassa high in the sky.